Do you have a story to tell?

 7. What have you learnt from living with endometriosis?
 Do you have any positives to share?
 It’s always good to balance out your story, as many will read these stories to find comfort in knowing they are not alone.

 8. Don’t offer any treatment advice.
-What works for one person will not work for another, and we won’t publish any stories that try and urge someone to try a specific treatment method.
+What works for one person will not work for another, and we are unable to publish any stories that try and urge someone to try a specific treatment method.

 9. Use accessible language that everyone will understand.